Hannah Godwin Labeled A ‘Player’ On ‘Bachelor In Paradise’

 Of course, Hannah G.’s bio on her HannahGodwin.net website could explain her indecisiveness when it comes to her two suitors on Bachelor in Paradise.
 On her site, Hannah describes her personality type as “ENFP (spontaneous, carefree, lil’ all over the place).”

-Bachelor in Paradise airs Mondays and Tuesdays at 8 p.n. on ABC.
+Bachelor in Paradise airs Mondays and Tuesdays at 8 p.m. on ABC.